Work in progress. Last updated: (month/day/year)

 First Sketch

 Modular board with folded plane models, colored pieces borrowed from Nautilus.
+This was the april 2020 version on a two player session.
+A ot of the ideas actually survived to the latest version.

 Concept